ShayanDodge/ShayanDodge/README.md

 * Familiarity with high-performance computing (HPC) environments and parallel computing

 ## ![icons8-experience-64 (1)](https://user-images.githubusercontent.com/94797491/227505758-fcb4a867-eeb6-42b5-9c95-403b3831a771.png) Experiences
-Over the past decade, I've worked with clients in academia, research institutions, and industry.
-Here are a few examples of my recent projects:
+In the last five years, I have collaborated with various customers from academic, research, and industry sectors.
+Here are some recent projects I have worked on.

 * Developed a simulation software package for a research group in materials science, which included implementing numerical methods for solving partial differential equations (PDEs) and a user-friendly graphical interface.